7 September 2024

-The enigma of Consciousness is perhaps the most fascinating mystery in the Universe.
-There are many hypotheses, on the basis of which we try to give an answer to the most difficult problems but, wanting to schematize, all can be traced back to two broad categories: those who consider Consciousness entirely reducible to the electro-chemical-physical processes that take place in the brain, and those who don’t grant for such a solution.
+The enigma of consciousness is perhaps the most fascinating and enduring mystery in the universe.
+There are many hypotheses on the basis of which we try to answer to the life’s most difficult problem, all of which can be traced back to two broad categories: those that consider consciousness entirely reducible to the electro-chemical-physical processes that take place in the brain, and those that do not take that approach for granted.

-Sharing the first hypothesis means leaning towards the so-called Scientific Materialism, a monist and reductionist approach to reality; whereas being skeptical towards this possibility and embracing a non-reductionist perspective can decline in very different options, ranging from dualist approaches, postulating the existence of a proto-psychic substance independent from a physical substratum, to non-substantialist views, suggesting an overall reconsideration of the subject-object relation in order to face the problem of consciousness.
-This latter hypothesis will be investigated from different perspectives, such as quantum physics, biology, neuroscience, articial intelligence, but also and especially from the perspective of contemplative practices.
-The insights drawn from these fields of inquiry will be threaded together within a philosophical framework strongly inspired by phenomenology.
+Holding the first view means leaning toward scientific materialism, a monist and reductionist approach to reality, whereas being skeptical of this possibility and embracing a non-reductionist perspective can lead to very different outcomes, ranging from dualist approaches postulating the existence of a proto-psychic substance independent of a physical substratum to non-substantialist views that suggest an overall reconsideration of the subject-object relation to face the problem of consciousness.
+This latter hypothesis will be investigated from different perspectives, such as quantum physics, biology, neuroscience, artificial intelligence, and, most intensively, from the perspective of contemplative practices.
+The insights drawn from these fields of inquiry will be threaded together in a philosophical framework deeply inspired by phenomenology.

-In fact, two domains that are apparently very different, such as the one of Quantum Physics and the one of Meditation and Yoga, on the contrary show, through a phenomenological key of understanding, some surprising convergences.
-The first constitutes the most advanced approach to the study of the physical world, which also extends to phenomena that take place at the nanoscopic level in biological tissues, while the latter allows for a millenarian profound and accurate exploration of issues that are not accessible with objective methods and that concern the first-person experience.
-Nonetheless, when it comes to consciousness they both seem to point in a similar direction.
-Moreover, answering the question if Scientic Materialism is capable of embracing the totality of Reality, including Consciousness, has a lot to do with what is meant by consciousness and what is meant by cognition.
+In fact, two domains that are as seemingly different as quantum physics and meditation and yoga, actually show, through the use of phenomenological understanding, some surprising convergences.
+The first constitutes the most advanced approach to the study of the physical world, which also extends to phenomena that take place at the nanoscopic level in biological tissues, while the latter allows for a profound, eternal, and accurate exploration of issues that are not accessible with objective methods and that concern first-person experience.
+However, when it comes to consciousness, they both appear to point in a similar direction.
+Moreover, answering the question of whether scientific materialism is capable of embracing the totality of reality, including consciousness, has a lot to do with what is meant by consciousness and what is meant by cognition.

-Within the ongoing cognitive debate, the exploration of consciousness is usually merged and sometimes reduced to the study of the processes through which cognition takes place.
-But is the mere study of the cognitive faculties sufficient to shed light on the mystery of Consciousness which, itself, is a precondition for every single cognition to take place?
+In the ongoing cognitive debate, the exploration of consciousness is usually merged with and sometimes reduced to the study of the processes through which cognition takes place.
+But is the mere study of cognitive faculties enough to shed light on the mystery of consciousness, which is a precondition of every single cognition that takes place?

-In order to start tackling these questions, the summer school is born with a multidisciplinary vocation that brings neurosciences, but also biology, artificial intelligence, and physics in dialogue with the epistemological issue at stake in phenomenology and Eastern philosophies and contemplative practice.
-For this reason, the contribution of highly qualified teachers coming from very different backgrounds is required.
+In order to start tackling these questions, the Summer School adopts a multidisciplinary approach that brings neurosciences, biology, artificial intelligence, and physics into a dialogue with the epistemological issue at stake in phenomenology and Eastern philosophies and contemplative practices.
+This mission requires contributions from eminently qualified teachers from a wide range of backgrounds.

-The School will take place in a residential form, thanks to a Convention between the University of Pisa and the Lama Tzong Khapa Institute, 35 Km from Pisa, renowned for the excellent quality of its study programs of Buddhist philosophy and psychology.
+The Summer School will take place in a residential setting, thanks to an agreement between the University of Pisa and the Lama Tzong Khapa Institute, which is located 35 km from Pisa and is renowned for the excellent quality of its Buddhist philosophy and psychology study programs.

-A specific space will be reserved for the experiential aspect in order to integrate the lessons with familiarization sessions with contemplative practices (Yoga and Meditation).
-The sessions will be conducted by highly qualified teachers with specific experience and will also be usable by the students who will attend the school online.
+Time will be dedicated to the experiential aspect to integrate the lessons with sessions focused on familiarization with contemplative practices (yoga and meditation).
+All sessions will be conducted by highly qualified teachers with different specialties and will be available to students who attend the Summer School online.

-The 2023 edition of the Summer School Consciousness and Cognition is organized by the University of Pisa in collaboration with the Lama Tzong Khapa Institute, with the patronage of the Italian Buddhist Union.
+The 2024 edition of the Summer School Consciousness and Cognition is organized by the University of Pisa in collaboration with the Lama Tzong Khapa Institute, with the support of the Italian Buddhist Union.